magicalbrad/thundertixGA4/index.md

 ### Thundertix Child Frame Setup
 #### Google Tag Manager
 - Create a seperate [Google Tag Manager](https://tagmanager.google.com/) account for use on Thundertix, if you don't already have one.
 - Create a "Custom HTML Tag" in Tag Manager, using the script in the [child_frame.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/child_frame.js) It should be triggerred on all pages.
 There are some optional configuration options in the file.
 See the comments in the file for more info.
+[View example inmage.](https://github.com/magicalbrad/thundertixGA4/blob/main/img/tag-sent-to-parent.png)

 #### Thundertix Admin
 - In the "Integrations & Pixel Tracking" area of the Thundertix admin, add your Google Tag Manager account ID.